Software

 suckless

-suckless has produced some real helpful stuff over the years, but some of their code is quite difficult to read despite their obsession with small, easy code.
+suckless has produced some real helpful stuff over the years, but some of their code is surprisingly painful to read. i guess they think they’re keeping it “simple” but their coding style looks more like a bad imitation of pikestyle than anything else.

 suckless is right about systemd.